 Having a lawyer simplifies the process significantly—not just for you but also for the court.

 Remember, the court focuses on the child’s best interests.
 Therefore, opting for legal representation should be a thoughtful decision, not one borne out of fear or uncertainty.
+Safdar Law & Mediation Group offers expert guidance to help you navigate the complexities of custody battles while prioritizing peaceful resolutions and the well-being of all parties involved.

 Conclusion